diy-ejuice/diy-compendium/docs/supplies/vendor-list.md

 ### NOTE: Vendors are listed alphabetically, not in order of preference

 Inclusion on this list is in no way an endorsement, nor an indication of vendor quality.
 Do your research, check reviews, and ask in the Weekly discussion thread.
 Vendor review threads will be posted weekly and updated after 6 months.
-If you see a vendor without a review thread feel free to request it in the [FAQ thread](http://link.ejoose.org/questions) or by [sending a message to the mods](https://www.reddit.com/message/compose/?to=/r/DIY_eJuice).
+If you see a vendor without a review thread feel free to request it on the subreddit or by [sending a message to the mods](https://www.reddit.com/message/compose/?to=/r/DIY_eJuice).

 ## General Vendors